mingzilla/py-flat-orm/notes/notes1.md

 * use sqlalchemy if database access is needed
 * keep the class name
 * retain all the function names and method names from the groovy version if possible
+* I want the full version of this class, including every single function

 2
 convert OrmDomain.groovy to python please.
 * use sqlalchemy if database access is needed
 * keep the class name
 * retain all the function names and method names from the groovy version if possible
+* I want the full version of this class, including every single function

 3
 convert OrmMapping.groovy to python please.
 * use sqlalchemy if database access is needed
 * keep the class name
 * retain all the function names and method names from the groovy version if possible
+* I want the full version of this class, including every single function, ignore functions from other classes, I'll ask you to provide them later